By Larry Habegger

 “Can’t get wetter than we are,” he said, and off we went, Max’s poncho blowing in the wind like a shroud.

 It was like flying through a thunderstorm in an open plane.
 The air was water and we could hardly see.
 Forward, faster.
 Birds scattered, the boat raced over the water, across vegetation.
-I expected to hit something that would give us a jolt and send us flying into the jaws of hungry crocodiles, and once we almost did, sliding on soil and about to stop when the boat shook free to deeper water.
+I expected to hit something that would send us flying into the jaws of hungry crocodiles, and once we almost did, sliding on soil and about to stop when the boat shook free to deeper water.
 Again we were off, running out from beneath the storm.

-Gradually the rain let up and eventually stopped.
-Now we had a chance to look at the land, illuminated in soft, heavenly light.
-Max edged the boat aground so we could get out and rest awhile.
+Eventually the rain let up and eventually stopped.
+Now we had a chance to look at the land, illuminated in soft, ethereal light.
+Max edged the boat aground at a place he said was safe so we could get out and rest awhile.
 Soaked as we were, boggy as it was, it was nice to be on land.

 Max began digging in the earth with his bare hands to collect some “bush tucker,” food the locals have been eating for millennia.
 Earlier he’d shown us many edible things, plants the Aboriginals and hunters like himself could survive on for weeks at a stretch.